-Renata B. Vasconcellos is director for policy at the Brazil-U.S. Business Council.
+Renata B. Vasconcellos is senior policy director at the Brazil-U.S. Business Council.
 She identifies and analyzes policy issues affecting U.S. business both in Brazil and the United States and is responsible for formulating and executing BUSBC's policy agenda on behalf of our members.
 Renata, an attorney admitted to practice law in Brazil and in the United States (N.Y. and D.C.), worked in the international department of Ohio based law firm Porter Wright prior to joining BUSBC, where for 16 years she represented American, Brazilian and Latin American clients on a variety of trade issues, including antidumping, customs law and export controls.
 Renata holds a J.D. from the Universidade Federal Fluminense in Rio de Janeiro and a master’s degree in international business and trade law from the American University, in Washington D.C.
 Renata is also one of the Directors of the ABCI – Brazilian Scholars for International Trade, a not-for-profit organization based in Washington D.C.

 Luciana Rocha-Goldman joined the Brazil-U.S. Business Council to support the Export Green initiative.
 She is responsible for implementing all programs and activities related to Export Green.
 She also develops and implements the project’s communications strategy, including newsletters and website.
 Prior to joining BUSBC she worked as a contracts specialist for a mid-size government contractor in the Washington, DC metro area.
 Luciana has a law degree from University of Uberaba in Brazil, and a LL.M. from the Washington College of Law at American University.
 She and her husband live in Arlington, VA.